Back to Home

 Shawbrook recognises the role it shares with its suppliers in tackling modern slavery.
 The Group has zero tolerance to slavery and human trafficking and places a duty on all staff to report any potential infringement arising either internally or externally.
 Detailed background checks are carried out by an independent firm prior to new employees commencing work with Shawbrook, which would capture any criminal records in respect of slavery and human trafficking offences.

-Shawbrook also operates a number of practices, procedures and policies to ensure compliance with all human rights laws and UK employment laws.
+Shawbrook also operates several practices, procedures and policies to ensure compliance with all human rights laws and UK employment laws.

 Appropriate cross-references to modern slavery offences have been added to relevant policies to further heighten awareness in circumstances where related matters are being addressed.